Canon 5DS vs Nikon D3400

 Review summary: Canon 5DS vs Nikon D3400

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 5DS or the Nikon D3400 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (50.3 vs 24MP) with a 45% higher linear resolution.